OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Following scenarios are possible:

-- use your machine built-in WiFi card as an access point and use your wired connection to connect to the target network,
+- Use your machine's built-in WiFi card as an access point and use your wired connection to connect to the target network.
 - Use an external USB WiFi card as an access point and user your machine built-in WiFi to connect to the target network (can be vice-versa).
 - Use a separate access point and redirect the traffic to your machine.